Russian forces in Crimea brace for possible Ukraine assault

 “We cannot underestimate the enemy, but we can definitely say that we are ready (for an attack) and that there will be no catastrophe,” he said.

-His comments came days after Ukrainian President Volodymyr Zelenskyy reaffirmed Kyiv’s intention to take back the Black Sea peninsula that Russia illegally annexed from Ukraine in 2014.
+His comments came days after Ukrainian President Volodymyr Zelensky reaffirmed Kyiv’s intention to take back the Black Sea peninsula that Russia illegally annexed from Ukraine in 2014.

 Aksyonov first announced the beginning of fortification works in Crimea in November, without giving details.
 In February, at a security meeting chaired by Russian President Vladimir Putin, he said that the works were set to finish by April.